cgore2/CSC-4330-Tactics-Game/Project Management Document.md

 Stephen Harb: I added the attack function into the move function and worked on the turned based control.

+Chris Gore: I helped to make edits to the code and worked on the art for the main menu of the game.

 ####11/28/16 –
 Chris Gore, Stephen Harb, Daniel LaBorde, Mason Meredith – Met to do an extra couple of run-throughs of the presentation and make sure we all knew our parts.